2018 Indiana Hoosiers football team: Spring Game

-Previous season

-The Hoosiers finished the 2017 season 5–7 overall, 2–7 in Big Ten play to finish in sixth place in the Eastern Division.
-Following two straight seasons of bowl game appearances, the Hoosiers 2017 record prevented them from going to a bowl for a third subsequent year.

 Offseason

 Coaching changes

 On January 4, 2018, the Hoosiers announced the hiring of David Ballou as new strength and conditioning coach, following the release of Keith Caton, who served one season in the position.
 On January 8, 2018, the Hoosiers announced the hiring of Kane Wommack as the new linebackers coach.
 Current Hoosiers linebackers coach, William Inge, will transition to special teams coach prior to the start of the football season.
 On February 27, 2018, Kasey Teegardin was hired to the position of safeties coach, following the departure of former safeties coach, Noah Joseph.

 Departures

 Notable departures from the 2017 squad included:

-2018 NFL Draft
+2018 NFL draft

-Hoosiers who were picked in the 2018 NFL Draft:
+Hoosiers who were picked in the 2018 NFL draft: